tstromberg/cstat/README.md

 # cstat

-A more civilized iostat, with 100x more precision.
+A more civilized iostat, with 100x more precision, and exportable to CSV format.

 This has only been tested so far on macOS.